Kingsway Primary School

 At Kingsway we strive to enable all children to leave reception knowing all set one and two phonemes and being able to read at least green/purple books fluently.

 Children in Foundation Stage will build up from 10 minutes of discreet phonics lessons a day in the autumn term, to one hour per day in the summer term.
 Children are grouped and taught, according to phoneme recognition and reading fluency ability and are re-assessed every half term.
 Teachers and Nursey Nurses carry their RWI phonics cards at all times and use these to consolidate learning and pre-teach the next phoneme for those children who are in danger of falling behind.
-To help break down barriers to learning, a dedicated Nursey Nurse works daily with small groups and 1:1’s to pre-teach, boost and support the children who are identified as needing extra support.
+To help break down barriers to learning, a dedicated learning assistant works daily with small groups and 1:1’s to pre-teach, boost and support the children who are identified as needing extra support.
 This ensures all children are keeping up, not catching up!

 Key Stage One (Years one and two)